LPGhatguy/roads/README.md

 [Roblox Group](https://www.roblox.com/groups/4828125/Road-Not-Taken#!/about)

-Early work in progress technology demonstration for building a Roblox game entirely with Rojo.
-It's not a game yet.
+Early work in progress technology demonstration game entirely with Rojo.
+It's not really a game yet.

 This project intends to show off the latest and greatest in Rojo features.
 It currently requires the current `master` branch of both the CLI and Roblox Studio plugin.